behnamasadi/cpp_tutorials/docs/vcpkg.md

 # Adding vcpkg toolchain to Your CMakeLists.txt

-Add the following to your CMakeLists
+Add the following to your CMakeLists.txt
 ```
 cmake_minimum_required(VERSION 3.16.3)